Baystation12/Baystation12-Lore/Species/The Prometheans.md

 Prometheans are symbiotic beings, existing first as the amorphous, gelatinous beings known as slimes.
-In this form, the only defined features they have are a crude, childish face and a solid core at the center of their body, which exhibits peculiar effects when exposed to certain materials.
+In this form, the only defined features they have are a crude, childish face and a solid core at the center of their bodies, which exhibits peculiar effects when exposed to certain materials.

 Fusion with a host is performed through means not entirely understood by other